levinunnink/email-to-s3/README.md

 POSTMARK_SERVER_TOKEN=your-postmark-token
 PORT=3000
-SEND_EMAIL_RESPONSE=1 # Indicates if the service should send a response email with the attachement links
+SEND_EMAIL_RESPONSE=1 # Indicates if the service should send a response email with the attachement links JWT_SECRET=... # A token secret if you want to list the users files
 ```

 > Tip: For AWS S3, you can omit STORAGE_ENDPOINT (SDK will default to AWS)